 The signed Memorandum of Understanding (MOU) is between the agency or organization and the Bill Lane Center and details the expectations for the internship.

-The agency will share their rank choices with the Education Manager so that the Center can make the initial offer to the top candidate.
+The organization will share their rank choices with the education manager so that the Center can make the initial offer to the top candidate.
 Students have 48 hours from the time of the offer to accept or decline.
-If a student declines, the Education Manager will make an offer to the next candidate on the list.
+If a student declines, the education manager will make an offer to the next candidate on the list.

 Early-May: Students will begin to reach out to their mentors